Nagarkot Around The Kathmandu Valley, Nepal Travel Guide

 If Nagarkot sparked your love for the Himalayas, consider a longer trek.
 The Everest Base Camp Trek or Annapurna Base Camp Trek are iconic expeditions.

-If you seek a complete change of scenery, Chitwan National Park offers jungle safaris to spot one-horned rhinos, various deer, and an abundance of birdlife.
+If you seek a complete change of scenery, Chitwan National Park has jungle safaris to spot one-horned rhinos, various deer, and an abundance of birdlife.

-Spend more time exploring the ancient cities within the Kathmandu Valley beyond Bhaktapur, like Patan Durbar Square, Pashupatinath Temple, Boudhanath Stupa, and Swayambhunath Stupa.
+Spend more time exploring the ancient cities within the The Valley of kathmandu beyond Bhaktapur, like Patan Durbar Square, Pashupatinath Temple, Boudhanath Stupa, and Swayambhunath Stupa.

 Integrating Nagarkot with other destinations creates a rich plus different Nepali experience.